NCAHP: Obstetrics & Gynaecology SciencesPelvic Floor

 When to seek help

-- Leaking urine when coughing, sneezing, or exercising
+- Leaking urine when coughing, sneezing, or laughing

-- Feeling of heaviness or bulging in the vagina
+- Feeling of heaviness or something falling out of the vagina

 How treatment is delivered